pricing psychology for accountants

 • Clear, transparent pricing presented professionally

 The anchoring effect is a cognitive bias where the first price seen shapes all future judgements.
-For example, if a client sees a £2,000 premium package before a £1,200 mid-tier option, the £1,200 feels far more affordable.
+For example, if a client sees a £2,000 Strategic Advisory Package before a £1,200 mid-tier option, the £1,200 feels far more affordable.
 UK accounting software tools like the Outbooks Proposal Tool use this principle by allowing you to present tiered options that guide clients towards the right package.

 Related post – The psychology of Accounting Proposals: What clients really want?